Prep Time:

 This roasted butternut squash apple bisque is nourishing, hearty, and warming.
 Serve with whole grain rolls and a green salad for an easy weekday meal.
 Or blend up a batch as a healthy soup alternative for special occasions.
 Consider doubling the recipe, as you’ll want leftovers to serve the next day—or to freeze for future meals.

-Prep time: Approximately 15 minutes
+Approximately 15 minutes

-Cook time: 1 hour, 5 minutes
+Cook Time: 1 hour, 5 minutes

-Total time: Approximately 1 hour, 20 minutes
+Total Time: 1 hour, 20 minutes

 Serves: 6